Profiling The Women of Star Wars: Padmé Amidala, The Queen Who Birthed A Legacy

 Image via Lucasfilm

 It is in The Phantom Menace that Padmé makes a mistake that will have repercussions for the entirety of the Star Wars saga.
-Palpatine manipulates her into clearing the way that allows for his rise to power in the Galactic Senate.
-Padmé does this in an attempt to help her people.
+Palpatine manipulates Queen Amidala into clearing the way that allows for his rise to power in the Galactic Senate.
+All Padmé knows is that she is trying to help her people.
 She has no way of knowing that this is the first step towards the rise of the Empire.
+Not until it is too late.
+It isn’t until Revenge of the Sith that she can see the terrible path that lays before them.
+This is where she says her most notable quote in response to Palpatine’s rise to power: “So this is how liberty dies, with thunderous applause.”

-Watching Padmé in The Phantom Menace, it is clear that she longs for a life outside of the trappings of royalty.
+Watching Padmé act as both Queen Amidala and a handmaiden in The Phantom Menace, it is clear that she longs for a life outside of the trappings of royalty.
 From an early age Padmé was taught to self-sacrifice.
 She put the good of her people above herself and all other things.
 This may explain why she makes foolish choices later in her life for love and a secret kind of freedom.
-Padmé never had much of a chance to live her own life, on her own terms.
-This is a quality she shares with Anakin Skywalker.
+Padmé Amidala never had much of a chance to live her own life, on her own terms.
+This is a quality she shares with her future husband: Anakin Skywalker.

 The Senator Fighting For Human Rights

 Star Wars: Attack of the Clones finds Padmé Amidala in some of her most formidable and vulnerable moments.
 With her life in danger once again, she reunites with Anakin Skywalker as he becomes her bodyguard.
-The fact that the pairing is Chancellor Palpatine’s idea makes it all the more sinister.
-It is in this film that we see more of Padmé as a person, beneath the facade of being civil servant.
+The fact that the pairing of Anakin and Padmé is Chancellor Palpatine’s idea makes it all the more sinister.
+It is in this film that we see more of Padmé as a person, beneath the facade of being civil servant and the royal mask of Queen Amidala.

 As a Senator, she dedicates her life to peace and justice.
 She is a champion of the people, staunchly anti-war, and still trying to do what is right.
-We also know from The Queen’s Shadow that the hallmark of her political life is an anti-slavery campaign, including actively rescuing them.
-From what we’ve learned about Padmé’s life between the two films, we can assume it was a lonely one.
+We also know from The Queen’s Shadow that the hallmark of her political life is an anti-slavery campaign, including actively rescuing and freeing slaves.
+From what we’ve learned about Padmé’s life between the two films – after her time as Queen Amidala is over – we can assume it was a lonely one.
 She is constantly surrounded by people, but distant from all of them.
 A queen-turned-senator cannot afford many personal attachments, much like a Jedi knight.

 Blinded By Love In Attack of the Clones